baijuka/matzone_v1/TEST.md

 Testing:
 1. Log in.
-2. Go to your profile page, go to 'My Reviews' and click the 'Go to Product' button.
+2. Go to your profile page, go to 'My Reviews'.
-3. Confirm you are redirected to the product page and scroll down to Reviews.
-4. Confirm that your review has a 'Delete' icon.
+3. Confirm that your review has a 'Delete' icon.
-3. Click the 'delete' icon and confirm a modal pops up with the message 'Are you sure you want to delete this review?'
+4. Click the 'delete' icon and confirm a modal pops up with the message 'Are you sure you want to delete this review?'
-4. Click 'Delete'.
+5. Click 'Delete'.
-5. Confirm that a succes toast message appears with the text 'Your review has been deleted.'
+6. Confirm that a succes toast message appears with the text 'Your review has been deleted.'
-6. Confirm you stay at the product page.
+7. Confirm you stay at the profiles page.
-7. Scroll down to Reviews and confirm the review is deleted.
+8. Scroll down to My Reviews section and confirm the review is deleted.

 Result:
 A review is deleted when the user clicks on the 'DELETE' icon of a review.